 On 7 August 2019, the Bank received a final approval and registration from the Securities and Exchange Regulator of Cambodia ("SERC") (previously known as Securities and Exchange Commission of Cambodia) on the Single Submission Form and the Disclosure Document for its Public Offering of the Bank's Corporate Bond.
-The Bond was issued to 65 investors on 14 August 2019 in aggregate principal amount KHR 84,821 billion (approximately US\$20,820,079) with tenor 3 years and coupon rate 7.75% per annum.
+The Bond was issued to 65 investors on 14 August 2019 in aggregate principal amount KHR 84,821 billion (approximately US\$20,602,623) with tenor 3 years and coupon rate 7.75% per annum.
+On 14 August 2022, the bond was repaid to 65 investors.